rt-net/stack-chan/docs/assembly.md

 <img src="images/assembly/disassembling_screw.jpg" width="50%">

-Place the removed screws in a safe place as they will be used later. **The parts on the left side of the image (parts marked 'not used') will not be required to build Statck-chan RT ver.**
+Place the removed screws in a safe place as they will be used later. **The parts on the left side of the image (parts marked 'not used') will not be required to build Stack-chan RT ver.**

 <img src="images/assembly/disassembling_servo.jpg" width="50%">